shramee/amarna-docker/README.md

 2. Run the container from image.

     a.
-Run Amarna for current files and output to `out.sarif` file.
+Run Amarna for files in current dir and output to `out.sarif` file.

         ```sh
         docker run --rm -it -v $(pwd):/src amarna:0.1.0